ToriiX/torirobinson.github.io/README.md

 - The 10 cities which had the highest average concentrations of the different pollutants **Data source:** Data downloaded from the World Health Organization.

-**Skills:** Data preparation, Data Analysis.
+**Skills:** Python, Data Preparation, Data Analysis.
 Visualizations ( Including timelines, combined horizontal barplot, histograms, boxplots. correlation matrix and reg. plot)
 ###### See project and code: [WHO Global Air Pollution Data code](https://github.com/ToriiX/AirPollutionEDA/blob/main/Global_Air_Pollution_WHO.ipynb)

-#### Scientific Figures:
+### Scientific Figures:
 ***Sampling map of Kenya***

 **Goal:** Create a customized map containing data sampling locations and flora regions for use in a scientific paper

-**Skills:** Loading data locations into maps, map layers, various parameters and visuals
+**Skills:** Python, Loading data locations into maps, Figure Layers, various Parameters and Visuals
 ##### See maps and code: [Sampling Maps](https://github.com/ToriiX/Maps/blob/main/kenya_maps.ipynb)

 ***Barplot for Questionaire***

 **Goal:** Create a Figure showing the results from a questionnaire for use in a scientific paper

-**Skills:** Figure customization
+**Skills:** Python, Figure Customization
 ###### See figure and code: [Barplots](https://github.com/ToriiX/Maps/blob/main/kenya_barplot.ipynb)